Chris Penk: Land information

+On 23 May, Penk and the New Zealand Geographic Board declined a proposal by the Kororāreka Marae Society to rename Russell to its Māori language name "Kororāreka".

+Veterans

+As Minister for Veterans, Penk received NZSAS veteran Willie Apiata's Victoria Cross medal in early April 2025.
+Apiata had returned his Victoria Cross medal as part of efforts to lobby the New Zealand Government to expand the legal definition of military veterans.

+On 11 April, Penk confirmed that the Government would be expanding the definition of military veterans and creating a new national veterans day.
+However, the Government would not be increasing eligibility for support entitlements under the Veteran Supports' Act.

+Associate defence

+In early October 2025, Penk as associate defence minister and Defence Minister Judith Collins launched the Government's Defence Industry Strategy, which seeks to encourage New Zealand companies to export "lethal weapons" to the international market.

 Political views

 In an interview before the 2017 general election, Penk self-described as "a social moderate... towards the conservative end [of the National Party]."
 He voted against the End of Life Choice Act 2019 and the Abortion Legislation Act 2020.

 Penk was one of only eight MPs to vote against the Conversion Practices Prohibition Legislation Act 2022.
 He voted against it at its first reading in July 2021 (which then-party-leader Judith Collins instructed her MPs to do), for it at its second reading, and against it at its third and final reading in February 2022.